 2. To check on the affordability of the company to pay employees and suppliers

 3. To keep a tap on customer payments

-4. For management of business finance as it paves a way for financial planning
+4. For the management of business finance as it paves a way for financial planning

 5. Provides a detailed report for outside stakeholders like banks

-Cash flow forecasting is thereby an essential aspect for business and hence it is necessary to understand the nature of implementation:
+Cash flow forecasting is an essential aspect of the business, and hence it is necessary to understand the nature of implementation:

-Being one of the major affecting factor in cash flow, forecasting receivables is essential for the smooth functioning of an organisation.
-Forecasting accounts receivable helps to determine the the amount of cash expected to be collected and bad debt expense.
+Being one of the major affecting factors in cash flow, forecasting receivables is essential for the smooth functioning of an organization.
+Forecasting accounts receivables also helps to determine the amount of cash expected to be collected and bad debt expense.

-A standard business plan aims to make a proper projection of cash flow as it gives a clear picture of profit, loss and the balance left.
-This provides a precise prediction of requirement of money at an early stage.
-This plan allows to cover the flow of cash in sales on credit, payables, receivables and inventory.
+A standard business plan aims to make a proper projection of cash flow as it gives a clear picture of profit, loss, and the balance left.
+Thus, this provides a precise prediction of the requirement of money at an early stage.
+This plan also allows covering the flow of cash in sales on credit, payables, receivables, and inventory.

-To know more Preparing cash forecast tips contact Meru Accounting today!
+To know more about preparing the cash forecast tips, contact Meru Accounting today!